 “Make sure to have a mental (or paper) checklist for what goes in what pocket of your backpack.
-It helps to keep things of a type together (like all your toiletry stuff or all your charging / gadget stuff), and it saves time on both the packing phase (did I pack a phone charging cord?) and the finding-it-when-you-need-it phase (there’s my phone charging cord!).
+It helps to keep things of a type together (like all your toiletry stuff or all your charging/gadget stuff), and it saves time on both the packing phase (did I pack a phone charging cord?) and the finding-it-when-you-need-it phase (there’s my phone charging cord!).

-The time came when I forgot to do just that, and found myself fishing through my entire backpack looking for the one $*@(! cord.
+The time came when I forgot to do just that and found myself fishing through my entire backpack looking for the one $*@(! cord.
 It must’ve been a scene, that’s for sure…”

 Helen, The Lite Backpacker

 I hired a moto driver to take me to the border and who arranged for another one to pick me up on the other side.
-It all seemed to be going according to plan, until the moto who had picked me up on the other side started driving in the opposite direction to where I thought we should be going.
-When I tapped the driver on the shoulder to stop, he just ignored me and sped up, 20 minutes of yelling and waving later, he pulled up in the middle of no where, I jumped off in anger and he sped off before I could say anything.
+It all seemed to be going according to plan until the Moto who had picked me up on the other side started driving in the opposite direction to where I thought we should be going.
+When I tapped the driver on the shoulder to stop, he just ignored me and sped up, 20 minutes of yelling and waving later, he pulled up in the middle of nowhere, I jumped off in anger and he sped off before I could say anything.

 Naturally, my bravado had completely faded and I was scared and alone.
 Dark was a couple of hours away… I stood there on the side of the road freaking out for about 15 minutes.
-Suddenly a bus appeared out of no where and pulled up, the driver yelled out the door that it would be $20USD to get to the next town.
-I gladly paid it, got on the bus and vowed to be more careful in my transportation options.
+Suddenly a bus appeared out of nowhere and pulled up, the driver yelled out the door that it would be $20USD to get to the next town.
+I gladly paid for it, got on the bus, and vowed to be more careful in my transportation options.
 By the end of my 6 months trip, I knew to get the best deals you go at the end of the day, you half the first price and bargain hard, and ignore any suggestion of “premium” or “faster” options – it’s all the same.”

 Helen is The Lite Backpacker who loves to travel but doesn’t want to get a pasta belly in the process.
-Over the years of trotting around the globe she has picked up some great tricks for creating healthy recipes with limited utensils and funds.
+Over the years of trotting around the globe, she has picked up some great tricks for creating healthy recipes with limited utensils and funds.
 Helen now runs a blog to share these ideas along with accommodation and activity reviews – if you are heading off on your first trip make sure you check out her site for some great tips.

 Dave, Travel Dave UK

-“The biggest backpacking mistakes I made when starting out was not investing in a good reusable water bottle.
+“The biggest backpacking mistake I made when starting out was not investing in a good reusable water bottle.
 Bottled water can be expensive on your travels and with high tourist trap prices lurking around every corner you might soon be out-of-pocket from all the added costs.

 Look after the environment and cut down on your plastic waste by investing in a good water bottle.
 To avoid airport issues I like to travel with a Vapur water bottle that rolls up and packs down to nothing.
 Then, once you’re airside you can simply find a water fountain station to fill up again.